-Credits: 1 Class Hours: 3 lab Prerequisites:

-Admission into the Electronics Technology program.
+Class Hours: 3 lab Prerequisites: Admission into the Electronics Technology program.

+Corequisite Courses:

-Corequisite Courses: ETRO 143
+ETRO 143

-This course demonstrates the principles studied in ETRO 143 by means of laboratory experiments.
+Description: This course demonstrates the principles studied in ETRO 143 by means of laboratory experiments.
 Digital electronics concepts presented in ETRO 143 lectures are verified and reinforced by simulating, building, and testing digital electronics and computer circuits.

-- 1. Utilize binary, octal, decimal, and hexadecimal numbering systems and digital codes, convert from one number system to another, perform mathematical operations using these number systems, and then relate the results to various digital circuit constructs. - 2.
-Build various digital integrated circuits that demonstrate and verify truth tables and timing diagrams. - 3.
+1. Utilize binary, octal, decimal, and hexadecimal numbering systems and digital codes, convert from one number system to another, perform mathematical operations using these number systems, and then relate the results to various digital circuit constructs.

+- 2. Build various digital integrated circuits that demonstrate and verify truth tables and timing diagrams. - 3.
 Demonstrate interfacing to an analog world using electronics hardware. - 4.
 Demonstrate an understanding of semi-conductor memory functions using hardware.

-ETRO 161: Introduction to Optics and Photonics
+ETRO 161 : Introduction to Optics and Photonics

-Qualified for ENG 100 and MATH 103.
+Prerequisites: Qualified for ENG 100 and MATH 103.

-This introductory photonics course covers the physics of light, laser safety, geometric optics, lenses, mirrors, polarizing lenses, interference/diffraction waves, laser physics, optical imaging, and bio-photonics.
+Description: This introductory photonics course covers the physics of light, laser safety, geometric optics, lenses, mirrors, polarizing lenses, interference/ diffraction waves, laser physics, optical imaging, and bio-photonics.
 Lab experiments and projects are embedded to reinforce the theory and provide practical experience for those interested in pursuing a career in this field.

-- 1. Set up and use laser and optics equipment and instruments in conformance to industry laser safety regulations. - 2.
-Explain the concepts underlying the electromagnetic spectrum and the nature of photons, waves, refraction, interference, and diffraction. - 3.
-Design, analyze, and use optical systems comprised of geometric optics, lenses, mirrors, polarizers, and other optical instruments. - 4.
-Describe the types of lasers available, how laser beams are generated, and how they are used. - 5.
-Function effectively as a member of a team to solve problems, produce documentation, and present information, demonstrating appropriate personal, professional, and social ethics and responsibility.
+- 1. Design, analyze, and use optical systems comprised of geometric optics, lenses, mirrors, polarizers, and other optical instruments. - 2.
+Set up and use laser and optics equipment and instruments in conformance to industry laser safety regulations. - 3.
+Describe the types of lasers available, how laser beams are generated, and how they are used. - 4.
+Function effectively as a member of a team to solve problems, produce documentation, and present information, demonstrating appropriate personal, professional, and social ethics and responsibility. - 5.
+Explain the concepts underlying the electromagnetic spectrum and the nature of photons, waves, refraction, interference, and diffraction.